carlbarrdahl/carlbarrdahl/cv.md

 Javascript developer with a wide array of experience working on projects such as realtime mobile games, e-commerce sites, an analytics dashboard for internet of things data, a food-ordering app, a ticketing platform, bots and more.

-+6 year experience in React and Node.js development.
-Quick and efficient.
-Knowledgeable in ecosystem and best-practices.
++8 year experience in React and Node.js development.
+Favorite tools include Next.js, Chakra-UI, tRPC, Prisma, Turborepo, React Hook Forms, React Query, Zod and Supabase.

 ## Contents: